Updated on

 23andMe vs AncestryDNA - Ancestry ethnicity profile

-I find this element to be a little more rich and detailed in 23andMe’s report.
+I found this element to be a little richer and more detailed in 23andMe’s report.

 DNA Relatives

-Both services give you a list of potential relatives who’ve taken their tests, and an estimate on how closely they’re related to you.
-These lists look pretty similar.
-I’ve blocked out the names to protect their privacy.
+Both services give you a list of potential relatives who’ve taken their tests, and an estimate of how closely they’re related to you.
+In my experience, the lists looked quite similar (I’ve blocked out names for privacy).

 23andMe: